ShellCanToo/iQalc/README.md

 # iQalc
-Precision Decimal Calculator
+## Precision Decimal Calculator for CLI or scripting

-iQalc is a high-precision CLI/scripting calculator
 - Supports over 60 operations or functions
 - Runs under all popular linux/osx/android shells
 - No external dependencies are required
 - Easy to use from the command-line or in scripts

-- Basic operations: add subtract multiply divide
-- numeric-comparison remainder modulo powers logs
-- roots exp (e^x) trigonometry Euclidian-Division
-- ceiling floor and other rounding methods
-- matrix/dot-multiplication factorial gcf
+- Modular construction for small footprint
-- Activation Functions for Neural Networks
+- Designed to power Neural Networks in shell language